Proposal for creating spatial superposition of a large mass in a RF trap

 \subsection{Trapping stability}

-Neglecting any interactions, the equations of motion for the dual Paul trap (see eq.~\eqref{eq:eom-x-gen} and~\eqref{eq:eom-z-gen}) can be written as Hill differential equations.
+Neglecting interactions between the ion and nanoparticle, the equations of motion for the dual Paul trap (see \cref{eq:eom-x-gen,eq:eom-z-gen}) can be written as Hill differential equations.
 We briefly discuss the local stability of this setup.

 As an example, we give the equations of motion in the x-direction, where, for simplicity, we assume that the frequency of the fast field is an integer multiple of the slow field: $\Omega_f = n \Omega_s$, $n\in\mathbb{N}$.
 The substitution $T=\Omega_s t/2$ gives: